 Scenic Drive: open

-Highway 24 to Horseshoe Canyon: Passable to all-wheel-drive or four-wheel-drive vehicles - see below
+Highway 24 to Horseshoe Canyon: Passable to two-wheel-drive vehicles -- see comment below

-The road from Green River to Horseshoe has been reported as washed out and is not recommended.
-The road from Highway 24 is currently in good 2 wheel drive condition.
-Thunderstorm activity can quickly change the road to 4 wheel drive or make it impassable.
+The road from Green River to Horseshoe Canyon has been reported as passable to high-clearance four-wheel-drive.
+The road from Highway 24 to Horseshoe Canyon is currently in good two-wheel-drive condition.
+Thunderstorm activity can quickly change the road to four-wheel-drive condition or make it impassable.
 Due to the heat and low visitation, carry extra water in case you have to wait a day or two for the road to dry out.
 Cell phone communication is not reliable.

 Road conditions in the Maze can change suddenly after a single rainfall.
 The Maze District roads are challenging and visitors must be prepared with the proper equipment to facilitate self-rescue.
 Rangers are unable to winch vehicles out and commercial towing fees below the Flint Trail start at over $2000.00.
 Please call the Hans Flat Ranger Station at 435-259-2652 between 8:00 am and 4:30 pm for updated road information before embarking on a trip to this district.

 Backcountry Travel Advisory